 More than 11,000 people suffer a spinal cord injury each year in the United States, with many experiencing severe chronic pain, paralysis and death.

 The cause is generally trauma, a sudden blow or impact to the spine that fractures or dislocates vertebrae.
-The largest number of spinal cord injuries occur in auto accidents, which account for roughly 47 percent of all SCI.
+The largest number of spinal cord injuries occur in auto accidents, which account for roughly 47 percent of all spinal cord injuries.
 Falls (23 percent), violence (14 percent) and sports (9 percent) also account for a large number of spinal cord injuries, according to one study.

 In many cases, the injury is the fault of another, whether the driver of a car or truck, a defective product or a neglected or hazardous property.
 When such a problem exists, the victim of a spinal cord injury may have a legal claim.

-Kline & Specter, with some 30 attorneys (several of whom are also highly regarded doctors), has broad expertise and experience in pursuing such claims.
+Kline & Specter, with more than 35 attorneys (five of whom are also highly regarded doctors), has broad expertise and experience in pursuing such claims.
 Our law firm, based in Philadelphia and serving the Pennsylvania - New Jersey - Delaware region, has produced incredible results in a large number of personal injury cases.
 (See our Major Victories.)